Vibration Damping in Underactuated Cable-suspended Artwork -- Flying Belt Motion Control: Dynamic Model of the Belt System

+We start with the following modeling assumptions: \begin{itemize} \item Cable stiffness/elasticity -- the cables are made from a~high-strength filament and are preloaded due to the gravity acting on the suspended belt.
+During normal system operation, there are no sudden movements of the actuator that would cause cable deformation or oscillation.
+Therefore, we assume a constant distance between the cable's connecting points as a fixed kinematic constraint. \item Belt flexibility -- due to the relatively low rotational velocity and acceleration, there are no significant inertial forces that would cause belt deformation and we assume it to be a~rigid body. \item The dynamics of the motor, occurring on a significantly faster time scale than the mechanics, is neglected, and the actuator is modeled as an ideal revolute joint.

-The system comprises two bodies: the Motorized Cable Suspension Unit (MCSU), denoted as body 1, and the belt with a metal buckle, denoted as body 2.
-Both bodies are assumed to be rigid and have the following geometrical features.
+\end{itemize} Using these assumptions, the system can be modeled as a constrained multibody system (Fig. \ref{fig_mat_model}) comprising the Motorized Cable Suspension Unit (MCSU), denoted as body 1, and the belt with a metal buckle, denoted as body 2 and colored orange for clarity.
 The MCSU consists of three straight anchor arms of the same length $r_1$, all lying in one plane and forming an angle of 120 deg with the neighbor anchor.
-The MSCU is connected in its center to a~servo-motor controlling the orientation of the MSCU.
-Since the dynamics of the servo-motor is not necessary to be captured, the motor is considered only as a revolute joint for the purpose of the mathematical model.
+The MSCU is connected in its center to a~stepper motor controlling the orientation of the MSCU.
 A cable connecting the MCSU and the belt is attached to each end of the anchor arm.
 The belt is circular with the radius $r_2$, and cables are evenly distributed along the circumference.
 There is a metal buckle that highly influences the dynamics of the system, so it is necessary to include it in the model.
 The buckle's position $P_2$ is determined by the offset angle $\kappa$ defined according to Figures \ref{fig_mat_model_3D} and \ref{fig_mat_model_2D}.

 Each body has its local coordinate system defined by the referential point $O_i$, and three perpendicular axes $x_i, y_i, z_i$, where $i$ is the body index.
 Referential points are attached to geometrical centers of respective bodies, the axis $x_2$ passes through the point $P_2$ representing the buckle on the belt, and the axis $x_1$ is oriented similarly in the initial configuration ($t=0$).
 There is also a global coordinate system, which is fixed in space and represents the frame.
 Its referential point is denoted as $O$ and three perpendicular axes are denoted as $X, Y, Z$.
 In the initial configuration $t=0$, the global coordinate system has the same position and orientation as the local coordinate system of body 1 (see Figure \ref{fig_mat_model_3D} left).